hyunmoon/wordcrypt/README.md

     2. `-d : Decrypt, mutually exclusive with -e`
     3. `-p : Provide password (If no -p switch, user will be prompted to type password)`
     4. `-s : Encrypt only the specific strings                ex) -s "str1" "str2" "str3"`
-    5. `-l : Encrypt the lines containing the specific string ex) -l "str1" "str2" "str3"`
+    5. `-l : Encrypt the lines containing the specific strings ex) -l "str1" "str2" "str3"`
     6. `-i : Input file (if no -i switch, the program will read from the standard input)`
     7. `-o : Outout file (if no -o switch, the program will write to the standard output)`

-For Example,
+For example,
 If you would like to encrypt some specific phone numbers contained in a text file you can do:
 `python wordcrypt.py -s "540-9876-5432" "571-1111-2222" -i sample.txt`